-BMI equals a person's weight in kilograms divided by height in meters squared ( $BMI=kg/m^2$ ).
+BMI equals a person's weight in kilograms divided by height in meters squared ($BMI=kg/m^2$).
+Body weight and height will be obtained with the subject's shoes off and jacket or coat removed.

 BMI will be rounded to the nearest whole number according to the standard convention of 0.1 to 0.4 round down and 0.5 to 0.9 round up.